SalamUddin844/Typing-master-using-python/README.md

 # Typing-master-using-python,
-download that on you pc and run with cmd .
+download that on your pc and run with cmd .